superasperatus/smartlook.github.io/_docs/sdk/ios.md

 ## WiFi / mobile connection / offline

-Currently we are uploading sessions **only of WiFi** connection.
-If application is on mobile connection or offline we are storing sessions locally and will upload them as soon as application has WiFi conection.
+Currently we are uploading sessions **only on WiFi** connection.
+If application is on mobile connection or offline we store the sessions locally and upload them as soon as the application has WiFi conection.

 ## Installation